 In addition to their coursework, MC students can complete study-abroad trips, with the option to focus on service-learning trips or year-long immersion experiences.
 Every student at MC receives some form of financial assistance to support their education.
 MC promotes a residential feel by requiring full-time students to live on campus.

 McPherson College is regionally accredited by the Higher Learning Commission (HLC).

 University of Kentucky

-The University of Kentucky is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).
+The University of Kentucky is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).